-Course grades are available to students at the end of each semester through the MyServices/Self-Service section of the College website.
+Course grades are available to students at the end of each semester through the MyServices section of the College website.
 It is the student's responsibility to check his or her grades for accuracy.
 Any errors, discrepancies, or omissions should be reported to the instructor and/or division dean responsible for the course.
 Student concerns about grades should be made known within 30 days of the end of the semester for which the grade was issued.
-(See Academic Appeals Procedures (http://catalog.cincinnatistate.edu/ academicpoliciesandprocedures/academiclife/) elsewhere in this Catalog.)
+(See "Academic Appeals Procedures (http://catalog.cincinnatistate.edu/archives/2015-16/academicpoliciesandprocedures/academiclife) " elsewhere in this section.)